zxcwer/zxcwer/README.md

 - 👋 Hi, I’m Kee
-- 👀 I’m interested in using voice to make your smartroom
+- 👀 I love coding and challenge new things
 - 🌱 I’m currently learning about voice recognition
 - 💞️ I’m looking to collaborate on Tsuyama college
 - 📫 How to reach me: contact me directly by email-> keekeoduangdy@gmail.com